 Are you interested in studying agriculture economics, farm ranch business management or agriculture marketing?
 As a student in NWCCD’s Agriculture Business program, you will learn the foundations of business, as well as the fundamentals of agriculture.

-NWCCD offers Associate of Science and Associate of Applied Science degree options in Agriculture Business at Sheridan College and Gillette College.
+NWCCD offers Associate of Science degree options in Agriculture Business at Sheridan College and Gillette College.
 These Agriculture Business degree options allow students join the workforce following graduation or transfer to four-year universities to pursue four-year degrees.

 Why NWCCD’s Agricultural Business Degree?

 - Learn through hands-on experiences and small class sizes from highly respected faculty.

 - Sheridan is the only community college to have a commodities trading classroom.

 - NWCCD partners with regional colleges and universities, including the University of Wyoming, to help students transfer to pursue Bachelor’s degrees.

 "Since I am from a small town, the smaller class sizes here made the transition to college easier.

 I've also been able to participate in several national competitions and opportunities that have allowed me to put what I'm learning into practice."